sbarguil/Testing-framework/AutomationFramework/README.md

 - get:

 ### Vendor setup
+It is necessary and advisable to carry out a preliminary exploratory process using the CLI and tools such as NCClient or YangSuit to check and analyze the differences of each provider regarding the configuration and operation of open-config, since in addition to changes in the configuration of the variables, some have certain characteristics, such as Nokia or Juniper work with two different configuration trees, one for its own configuration and the other for open-config, with limitation when you want to configure the same parameter in one, you cannot in the other or have preference, in addition other types of nuances particular to each vendor, this process can save us debugging time when executing the tests.

 #### Branching strategy
 In the following explanation we will use nokia as example.
 Anyway for any vendor all the steps apply the same way.